lunarway/cluster-routing-controller/README.md

 ## Short introduction
 This operator is made to control ingress annotations across the cluster.

 I needs to know the identity of the cluster its running in.
-This is done through an environment variable that is loaded via a `configmap`.
+This is done through a flag that is read at startup.
 Each `custom resource` then defines which cluster it belongs to, so only controllers running in that cluster will apply the annotations.

 The annotations are put on Ingress objects that has the opt-in annotation `routing.lunar.tech/controlled: true`.
 The annotations this operator puts on an Ingress is then used by `ExternalDNS` set setup loadbalancer weights.